 \section{Introduction}

-Thermodynamics was initially developed to deal with macroscopic systems\cite{Fermi1956,Callen1985} and is thus based on the idea that a handful of macroscopic variables, such as volume, pressure, and temperature, suffice to completely characterize a system.
+Thermodynamics was initially developed to deal with macroscopic systems\cite{Fermi1956,Callen1985} and is thus based on the idea that a handful of macroscopic variables, such as volume, pressure and temperature, suffice to completely characterize a system.
 However, after the advent of the atomic theory, it became clear that the variables of the underlying microscopic world are constantly fluctuating due to the inherent chaos and randomness of the micro-world.
 Statistical mechanics was thus developed as a theory connecting these microscopic fluctuations with the emergent macroscopic variables.
 Since one usually deals with a large number of particles, the relative fluctuations become negligible, so that thermodynamic measurements usually coincide very well with expectation values of the microscopic fluctuating quantities (which is a consequence of the law of large numbers\cite{Ross2010}).

-Equilibrium statistical mechanics is now a well-established and successful theory.
-Its main result is the Gibbs formula for the canonical ensemble,\cite{Gibbs,Feyman1998} which provides a fundamental bridge between microscopic physics and thermodynamics for any equilibrium situation.
+Equilibrium statistical mechanics is now a very well established and successful theory.
+Its main result is the Gibbs formula for the canonical ensemble\cite{Gibbs,Feyman1998} which provides a fundamental bridge between microscopic physics and thermodynamics for any equilibrium situation.
 Conversely, far less is known about non-equilibrium processes.
-The reason is that in this case the handful of parameters used in thermodynamics no longer suffices, forcing one to know the full dynamics of the system; i.e., one must study Newton's or Schr\"odinger's equation for all constituent particles, thus making the problem much more difficult.
+The reason is that in this case the handful of parameters used in thermodynamics no longer suffice, forcing one to know the full dynamics of the system; i.e., one must study Newton's or Schr\"odinger's equation for all constituent particles, thus making the problem much more difficult.

 These difficulties led researchers to look for non-equilibrium processes in the realm of small systems.
 On the one hand, in these systems the dynamics are somewhat easier to describe since there are fewer particles.
 But on the other hand, fluctuations become important and must therefore be included in the description.
-Substantial progress in experimental methods have made it possible for the first time to experiment with small systems, and therefore have contributed to this shift.
+Substantial progress in experimental methods also made possible for the first time to experiment with small systems, and therefore also contributed to this shift.